 Disadvantages:

-After ACL rupture, you can choose the treatment pathway most suited to your particular injury and circumstances.
+After ACL rupture you can choose the treatment pathway most suited to your particular injury and circumstances.
 This includes surgical and non-surgical treatment options.
-Whatever pathway you chose, the aim is to restore functional stability to the knee and return safely to your preferred activities, and importantly, reduce the risk of sustaining another ACL injury.
+Whatever pathway you choose, the aim is to restore functional stability to the knee and return safely to your preferred activities, and importantly, reduce the risk of sustaining another ACL injury.

 Following acute injury to the ACL there have traditionally been two main treatment options, (1) surgery or (2) non-surgical rehabilitation.
 There is more recently a third option, the ACL Cross Bracing Protocol.